-Alison is a Committee Member of the British Music Hall Society and a regular contributor to their journal, “The Call Boy”.
+Alison is the Secretary of the British Music Hall Society and a regular contributor to their journal, “The Call Boy”.
 Alison also tweets on behalf of the Society @musichallsoc where performers of the music hall and variety stages are remembered and celebrated – as well as promoting modern performers and theatres embracing (and subverting) the music hall tradition.

 Alison can be contacted at firstname.lastname@example.org